EricRBomb/Godot-4-Tolk-Screenreader/README.md

 If no screen reader is detected, it will then send to Windows TTS with a new implementation.
 Godot 4.3 TTS currently lags out the project, but this one does not.

-For new projects to work, make sure the DLLS go with the script, and TolkDotNet.Dll is added as a depedency.
+# For new projects to work:

+Make sure the **DLLS** go with the script

+**TolkDotNet.Dll** is added as a depedency

+Add **System.Speech Version 6** to your C# project.
+Despite being in SYSTEM, it is not installed by default.
+Version 6 is what this was tested to with as newer versions require higher versions of DotNET.

-Functions of script:
+# Functions of script:

 `_Ready()`